 It Morris’s antislavery conversion was not instant; the senator’s radical beliefs took time to develop.
 Morris came to his more enlightened position towards the end of his political career.
 By1841, he opined that Black suffrage was an unalienable right for Black men in Ohio, even though his rivals in the Liberty Party used his previous stances on colonization and Black suffrage against him (139).

 Despite lacking an archive of Morris’ personal papers, Crago conducts an excellent study through intensive spadework in newspapers and the personal papers of other prominent politicians.
 The author successfully pieces together the antislavery convictions of an elusive politician.
-Crago convincingly suggests that Morris’s arguments were key to developing an antislavery political movement in the United States.
+Crago convincingly suggests that Morris’ arguments were key to developing an antislavery political movement in the United States.
 The Creation of a Crusader finally trains on Senator Morris the historical attention he deserves.

-Frank Kalisik, III, is a Ph.D. candidate in the Department of History at the University of Wisconsin, Milwaukee.
+Frank Kalisik III is a Ph.D. candidate in the Department of History at the University of Wisconsin, Milwaukee.

 Leave a Reply